copernicus-mogley/zkav.club/README.md

 ### Zk Av Club Recording Station

 Open media, shared memory.

 Activate an on-site media lab at your event so event-goers can record conversations and insights with high-quality audio/video, contributing to a diverse community-made archive.
 We publish edited pieces and release source files under a Creative Commons license.
 [Read more](/recording-station/).

 ### Foundry: Salon and Workshops

+Learn together, build together.

-Zk Av Club Foundry is a recurring livestream series with topical talks and hands-on, community-led workshops exploring free and open-source software (FOSS) and emerging decentralized tech.
-It’s participatory—learn, contribute, and help shape how communities share information, with privacy always in focus.
+A recurring livestream series combining topical talks and hands-on, community-led workshops exploring free and open-source software (FOSS) and decentralized tech.
+It’s participatory — learn, contribute, and help shape how communities share information, with privacy always in focus.

-Salon: Conversations with practitioners on p2p file sharing, decentralized governance, brand/design, transcription, and the latest FOSS.
+Salon: Live group discussions about p2p file sharing, decentralized governance, brand/design, transcription, and the latest FOSS.

 Workshops: Practical livestreams on real-world workflows—event coverage, content creation with FOSS, and streaming on decentralized networks.

-Curriculum design and production by [Aura Brito](https://x.com/SoyAuraBrito), [Robmar Enoe](https://x.com/robmarn), and [Roosevelt Gordones](https://x.com/gordonesTV), and [Ryan Taylor](https://x.com/AdjyLeak) with additional support from autotunafish, decentralistdan, and zkSquirrel.
+Made by [Aura Brito](https://x.com/SoyAuraBrito), [Robmar Enoe](https://x.com/robmarn), and [Roosevelt Gordones](https://x.com/gordonesTV), and [Ryan Taylor](https://x.com/AdjyLeak) with additional support from autotunafish, decentralistdan, and zkSquirrel.

 Zk Av Club Foundry is made possible by [contributions from our fans](#support-zk-av-club) and [Zcash Community Grants](https://zcashcommunitygrants.org/).